Industry Funding Levy - Payment Options

 DABAIE2D

-To ensure payments can be allocated correctly, a payment must include at least one of the following details: account number and/or invoice number.
+To ensure payments can be allocated correctly, a payment must include at least one of the following details: invoice number or account number.
 Failure to include the required details may result in a failure to identify the payer, the payment being returned at the remitter's expense and the levy remaining due.

-If paying by SWIFT, please note the payment reference (account number or invoice number) should be populated in the correct fields on the payment:
+If paying by SWIFT, please note the payment reference (invoice number or account number) should be populated in the correct fields on the payment:

 SWIFT Payments: MT103: Field 70